Renovating, Retrofitting, and Transforming Existing Homes into Exceptional Green Homes

 With many existing homes, some amount of the existing home’s materials can be reused within the scope of the green renovation and energy retrofit.
-Some elements of our existing home that you can’t or don’t want to reuse, like doors, hardware, windows, appliances, etc. can be donated to non-profits and other organizations that reuse the materials for other building and renovation projects, or the materials can be sold to other homeowners or businesses to reuse in their own projects.
+Some elements of our existing home that you can’t or don’t want to reuse, like doors, hardware, windows, appliances, etc. can be donated to non-profits and other organizations.
+They then can reuse the materials for other building and renovation projects, or the materials can be sold to other homeowners or businesses to reuse in their own projects.

-When your existing home is renovated to be a green home, instead of unused material and construction waste going to the landfill, additional efforts are made to recycle anything that is recyclable.
+When your existing home is renovated to be a green home, instead of unused material and construction waste going to the landfill, additional efforts are made to recycle anything recyclable.

 Why Choose BPC Green Builders